Browse by Medical Category

 Residents are evaluated after the completion of each rotation by a report submitted to the Program Director by division members.
 These reports are reviewed with the resident by the Program Director in semiannual meetings or more frequently as necessary.
 Residents are also encouraged to provide feedback on each rotation, and these recommendations are often quickly incorporated to further improve the program.

 Trainees are assured opportunities to acquire a broad range of diagnostic skills, as well as to participate in vascular embolization, percutaneous biopsies, abscess drainage, and other interventional procedures.
-Residents also receive advanced training in cutting edge technologies including MRI, and have the opportunity to spend time during the third year at the Martinos Center for Biomedical Imaging as part of an Advanced MRI rotation.
+Residents also receive advanced training in cutting-edge technologies and participate in an interactive hands-on Advanced MRI rotation at the Martinos Center for Biomedical Imaging during their third year.

 The Mass General Department of Radiology is uniquely positioned to provide exposure to a wide variety of disease states, a critical component of radiology training: